AST-1 Seymour (Midweek)

 The decision to move the field sessions may not be made until 1-2 days in advance of the course, in order to assess the most current and updated snowpack and weather conditions.

 Our unique self-paced Virtual Training modules are designed to be done online in advance of the course on your own schedule.
-You will be enrolled in our Virtual Classroom 2-3 weeks in advance of the practical portion of the AST-1 course covers the theory required to develop the foundation of Avalanche Safety skills.
-Our Virtual Classes are set up to deliver the content in an engaging and interactive style and are delivered through a series of Online Virtual lessons in advance of the in-person classes and practical field sessions.
+You will be enrolled in our Virtual Classroom 2-3 weeks in advance of the practical portion of the AST-1 course.
+The Virtual classes are set up to deliver the content in an engaging and interactive style and are delivered through a series of lessons in advance of the in-person classes and practical field sessions.

 You will receive instructions on how to register and access the Virtual Classroom online course content after you have registered for your AST-1 course, but you can complete this training on your own schedule and from any location of your choice.
-We are committed to providing the highest degree of online learning experience and flexibility; we welcome and encourage your ongoing feedback as we embark on this new adventure in learning with Canada West!
+We are committed to providing the highest degree of online learning experience and flexibility; we welcome and encourage your ongoing feedback as we embark on this adventure in learning with Canada West!